MikeDevCologne/MikeDevCologne/README.md

 - 👋 Hi, I’m @MikeDevCologne
 - 👀 I’m interested in developing this and that ;-)
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...